 Things You Need to Know

-1. Before arriving at the courthouse, you should know your case number, judge assignment or room number, and what type of matter you are appearing on.
+1. Before arriving at the courthouse, you should know your case number, judge assignment or room number, and the matter being discussed at your hearing.

 3. You should compile and bring any supporting documents required for your hearing.
 (Advance notice is sometimes given as to what supporting documents are required.
 If no notice is received, you should compile any relevant documents relating to the matter you are appearing on.)